A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Introduction

 The paper is structured as follows: We begin by reviewing previous work in Sec. \ref{sec:previouswork} and provide background theory on the motivating case of estimating causal effects from observational data in Sec. \ref{sec:background}.
-We then provide a top level introduction to influence functions, how to use them to debias our estimators, and a discussion of open questions in Sec. \ref{sec:causalinference}-\ref{sec:openquestions}.
-MultiNet is presented in Sec. \ref{sec:multinet}.
-Our evaluation methodology is described in Sec. \ref{sec:methodology} and we present and discuss results in Sec. \ref{sec:results}.
-Finally, we provide a summary of the experiments, limitations, and opportunities for further work in Sec. \ref{sec:conclusion}.
+In this section, we also provide a top level introduction to IFs (Sec.~\ref{sec:influencefunctions}) and a derivation of the IF for a general graph (Sec.~\ref{sec:generalgraph}).
+In Sec.~\ref{sec:updating} we discuss how to use IFs debias estimators and we present our own update approach MultiStep.
+Our NN method MultiNet is presented in Sec. \ref{sec:multinet}.
+The evaluation methodology is described in Sec. \ref{sec:methodology} and at the beginning of this section, we summarise the open questions which inform our subsequent evaluation design.
+We present and discuss results in Sec. \ref{sec:results} and finally, we provide a summary of the experiments, conclusions, and opportunities for further work in Sec. \ref{sec:conclusion}.